Ferries from Copenhagen to Oslo

 Want to book a holiday to Norway?
 Find your ferry from Copenhagen to Oslo by checking NetFerry online booking system.
 Book your ferry crossing to Oslo from Copenhagen in just a few steps and find all the information you need including prices, travel times and timetables.

-The line from Copenhagen to Oslo is provided by Dfds only who carry out 7 trips per week with mostly afternoon boardings and crossing times not exceeding 19 hours.
+The line from Copenhagen to Oslo is provided by Dfds Seaways only who carry out 2 trips per week with mostly afternoon boardings and crossing times not exceeding 17 hours 30 minutes.
 This line allows you to transport cars, motorbikes, campers and trucks - when boarding, simply follow the instructions at the departure port.
 Once on board, you will find bars, shops and self service restaurants to make your crossing more relaxing and comfortable.
 Cabin accommodation allows you to rest with peace of mind.

 Don't miss out on our offers and book now using the form at the top of the page quickly and easily.